 In short, it depends on which kind of Glofish you have or want.

-Small tropical schooling fish from communities such as gouramies, guppies, rasboras, dwarf cichlids and others are a reasonable fit in general.
+Small tropical schooling fish from communities such as gouramis, guppies, rasboras, dwarf cichlids, and others are a reasonable fit in general.

 Bear in mind that peaceful bottom-dwellers such as loaches and plecos should not be put along a Glo shark.

 On the whole, Glo Danios will enjoy the company of other fast swimming community fish and so will Glo tetras.
 Just be sure the water temperature requirements of each species match.